• Stubai

 There are around 150 kilometres of piste on offer in the Stubai Valley with the snow-sure slopes of the Stubai Glacier making up 110 km of these.
 The Schlick 2000 ski area at Fulpmes offers tree-lined skiing and there are a couple of other lifts at Serles and from Neustift itself.

-Families are particularly well-catered at Gamsgarten with excellent nursery slopes, dedicated children’s lifts, play areas, ski schools and kindergarten.
-Children under 10 ski for free when parents purchase lift passes.
+Families are particularly well-catered for at Gamsgarten with excellent nursery slopes and children’s lifts, ski school and kindergarten.
+Lift passes for children (under 10 years) are free when parents purchase lift passes.

 Off the Mountain

-At the Glacier bottom station, the ‘Mutterberg Umbrella Bar’ captures the après-ski crowd with the last ski bus heading back down the valley around 7pm, later at the weekend.
+At the Glacier bottom station, the ‘Mutterberg’ Umbrella Bar captures the big après-ski crowd especially at weekends.

-Neustift has a good choice of cafés, pubs and bars with the most popular located around the Dorfplatz.
+Neustift has a good selection of cafés, restaurants and bars with the most popular located around the Dorfplatz.
 Nightlife is low-key compared to some of the larger Austrian resorts and ideal for families or those looking for quieter evenings.
-There is a good selection of restaurants in Neustift.

 Other activities in the valley include the swimming and leisure centre in Neustift, tobogganing on Tyrol's longest toboggan runs (Elferlift from Neustift, floodlit three times a week), snowshoe hiking, sleigh rides, ice skating and ice climbing (Gamsgarten on Stubai Glacier).